 Much focus has been given lately to water quality.
 Acronyms such as, “BMP”, “LID”, “WQv”, CPv, Extended Detention, and so on, are on the hydrology scene and are quickly defining new standards.
-One new term contains more than just a few letters, “Full Spectrum Detention”, and we believe it will soon become the new normal for designing detention ponds.
+One such term contains more than just a few letters, “Full Spectrum Detention”, and another (my favorite) is Volumetric Detention.
+We believe it will soon become the new normal for designing detention ponds.
 Here’s why:

 Problems With Traditional Detention Ponds